 One of the biggest challenges digital marketers face is converting visitors into leads.
-The traditional methods to attract new users into the lead generation funnel are eBooks and whitepapers.
+The traditional methods to attract new users into the lead generation funnel are e-Books and whitepapers.
 However, creating those takes a lot of time and effort, and the results are not what they used to be five years ago.
+Now, marketers are looking at interactive content to generate leads.

 People have become very selective about information, and expect it to be quick and easy to consume.
 People no longer sign up for content that doesn’t provide them real value right away.
-And to make matters worse, there are countless e-books and whitepapers online, offering your clients numerous alternatives to your company.
+To make matters worse, there are countless Interactive e-books and whitepapers online, offering your clients numerous alternatives to your company.

 What is Interactive Content?

 Most traditional forms of content like blog posts, infographics or videos are about observing: reading, watching or listening.
-Interactive content, on the other hand, engages people through active participation.
+On the other hand, interactive content, engages people through active participation.
 The common thread for all interactive content format is that it offers people to participate in the experience actively instead of passively observing.

 People interact by answering questions, choosing preferences, guessing, voting, navigating or playing.
-Common formats include quizzes, assessments, interactive videos, product finders/recommenders, calculators, calendars/countdown, polls, interactive e-books and games.
+Specifically, common formats include quizzes, assessments, interactive videos, product finders/recommenders, calculators, calendars/countdown, polls, interactive e-books and games.

 Using Interactive Content to Generate Leads